 WHY WE STARTED PUBLISHING BOOKS ABOUT MENTAL HEALTH FOR KIDS

-As a child, I suffered serious mental health issues, which spiralled out of control.
+As a child, I suffered serious mental health issues, which spiraled out of control.
 As a teen and young woman, I ended up in crisis at The Taylor Centre in Auckland, New Zealand.
 Unemployed, self-harming and suicidal, I was about to change the course of my life forever.
 Unable to take medication, I spent two years learning to rewire my brain using Cognitive Behavioural Therapy.

 The things I learned during that time were often so simple that it astounded me I hadn’t been taught them when I was younger.
 If only I’d learned about how I was truly feeling underneath the ‘main’ emotions.
 If only I’d learned how belly breathing could alleviate the stress in my body.
 If only I’d learned the importance of finding my place in the world, that sense of belonging.

 Gradually, I realised that there was a huge space between what professionals – who are helping people to regain a life worth living – know and what our young children need to know so they don’t end up in in the blackness of being mentally unwell.
 Then I started to wonder why we needed to be in crisis before learning all the simple tools that can help us change our lives.